 Ivana Trump, First Wife of Former President Donald Trump, Dead at 73

+Ivana Trump, First Wife of Former President Donald Trump, Dead at 73: Ivanka and Eric Trump Pay Tribute

 Ivana Trump has died, her ex-husband, former President Donald Trump, confirmed on social media.
 The former model and mother of three, who died at her New York City home, was 73.